uos/minot/docs/docs/pubsub.md

     - Nodes are always talking to the Coordinator, which is a good feature for reconfigurable topics but also adds latency.
 The plan is to add static and dynamic topics, where both have the same features but both have better latency for their respective use case.

+Now just run your publisher, the subscriber and the Coordinator at the same time and observe the logs.